Lewiston, Maine

-Notable institutions include the Basilica of Saints Peter and Paul—the only basilica in Maine—along with Bates College and four other colleges and universities.
+The city became an important educational center in 1855 when local statesman Oren Burbank Cheney and industrialist Benjamin Bates founded what would become Bates College.
 The city has 44 properties listed on the National Register of Historic Places, the Androscoggin Bank Colisée, and two major medical centers: Central Maine Medical Center and Saint Mary's Regional Medical Center.
+The only basilica in Maine is the city's Basilica of Saints Peter and Paul.